 A well laid lawn, that enhances the appearance of your garden and home, is the ambition of many gardeners.
-There's still time to lay turf before any hot dry weather arrives and Nathan James Dodd answers some of the questions that are most frequently asked on this subject.
+There's still time to lay turf before any hot dry weather arrives and Andy Taylor answers some of the questions that are most frequently asked on this subject.

 Autumn is the most favourable time, as the earth is still warm and plenty of rain will normally fall over the winter.
 Spring is an alternative but, if there is a lack of rain, have a hosepipe ready.